 Literature: Freaky Friday

 A popular novel by Mary Rodgers.
 A teenage girl called Annabel Andrews argues with her mother over whose life is easier and subsequently wakes up in her mother's body.
-Annabel quickly finds out that being an adult isn't as easy as it looks.It has been made into three movies in 1976, 1995, and 2003 and was followed by another novel, A Billion For Boris.
+Annabel quickly finds out that being an adult isn't as easy as it looks.It has been made into three movies in 1976, 1995, and 2003 and was followed by three more novels, A Billion For Boris, Summer Switch, and Freaky Monday.

 - Adult Fear: Near the end of the book, Annabel comes home to find that Boris let her brother go out with a girl he didn't recognize.
 It turns out to be her, without her braces and with pretty clothes.